-Design: A single-dose cross-over design is recommended.
+Design: A single-dose crossover design is recommended.

-Dose: As the Eol includes 150 mg and 300 mg capsule strengths, the 300 mg strength is recommended for the bioequivalence study when both strengths are developed and the 150 mg can be submitted as an additional strength biowaiver application.
+Dose: As the Eol includes 150 mg and 300 mg capsule or tablet strengths, the 300 mg strength is recommended for the bioequivalence study when both strengths of a dosage form are developed and the 150 mg strength can be submitted as an additional strength biowaiver application.